-Named trace configurations allow you to add and store complex traces in a utility network that can be shared across an organization through web maps and consumed by web and field applications.
+Named trace configurations allow you to store complex traces in a utility network for reuse and sharing across an organization using ArcGIS Pro and web maps to be consumed by web and field applications.
 Introduced with version 5 of the utility network, the use of named trace configurations in an organization simplifies the user experience associated with tracing and allows users to discover information or answer questions using a trace without the need to understand all configuration details.

-The following outlines the general workflow to create, share, and work with named trace configurations in the utility network:
+The general workflow to create, share, and work with named trace configurations in the utility network is as follows:

 - Add a new named trace configuration.